Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-lightbox-effect-without-using-plugins.md

 const lightboxHolder = document.getElementById('lightbox-image');
 ```

-We define our actual Lightbox element, and the image element inside it.
+We define our basic Lightbox element and the image element inside it.

 Now let's create the function that will show the Lightbox.